-- Comparing yourself to others, or other people’s perceptions, only undermines your worth, your education and your own inner wisdom.
-There’s no one who can handle your present situation better than YOU.
+- Comparing yourself with others, or other people’s perceptions, only undermines your worth, your education, and your own inner wisdom.
+No one can handle your present situation better than you.

-- The more we fill our lives with genuine passion and purpose, the less time and energy we’ll waste looking for approval from everyone else.
+- The more we fill our lives with genuine passion and purpose, the less time and energy we waste looking for approval from everyone else.

-- You CAN use your struggles, frustrations, and rejections to motivate you rather than annoy you.
+- You can use your struggles, frustrations, and rejections to motivate you rather than annoy you.
 You are in control of the way you look at life.
-(Read 10% Happier.)

 - Right now is a new beginning.
 The possibilities ahead are endless.
 Be strong enough to let go, wise enough to move forward, diligent enough to work hard, and patient enough to wait for what you deserve.

 All details aside, you don’t need anyone’s constant affection or approval in order to be good enough in this world.
 When someone rejects or abandons or judges you, it isn’t actually about you.
 It’s about them and their own insecurities, limitations, and needs.
 So you don’t have to internalize any of it!
-Your worth isn’t contingent upon other people’s acceptance of you – it’s something inherent.
-You exist, and therefore you matter.
+Your worth isn’t contingent on other people’s acceptance of you.
 You’re allowed to be yourself.
 You’re allowed to voice your thoughts and feelings.
 You’re allowed to assert your needs.
 You’re allowed to hold on to the truth that who you are is more than enough.
-And you’re allowed to let go of anyone in your life who makes you feel otherwise.
+And you’re allowed to let go of anyone in your life who endlessly makes you feel otherwise.

 Photo by: M. Klasan